Yochengliu/ScasNet/README.md

-Semantic Labeling in VHR Images via A Self-Cascaded CNN (ScasNet)
+Semantic Labeling in VHR Images via A ScasNet
 ===
-by Yongcheng Liu, Bin Fan, Lingfeng Wang, Shiming Xiang and Chunhong Pan.
+by Yongcheng Liu, Bin Fan, Lingfeng Wang, Shiming Xiang, Chunhong Pan.

 ## VGG ScasNet
 The encoder is based on VGG-Net variant (Chen et al., 2015), which is to obtain finer feature maps (about 1/8 of input size rather than 1/32).
 On the last layer of encoder, multi-scale contexts are captured by dilated convolutional operations with dilation rates of 24, 18, 12, 6.
 As a trade-off, we only choose three shallow layers for refinement.
 Moreover, BN layer is not used in VGG ScasNet.